 Crowns can last a long time.
 Or not.
 Just because you have a crown on a tooth does not mean that you can slack off and not keep it clean.
 Decay can still occur.
 The weak link in anything that we do is the junction between the tooth and the dental material, whether that be filling material or crown material.
 If you don’t keep things clean, decay WILL occur.
 The materials today look good and are very strong.
 Does this mean unbreakable?
 NO!!
 Although it is not likely that your new crown will break, things do happen that are beyond our control.
 It is still possible to have the need for a root canal treatment after a crown is made.
 Gum problems can still occur.
 You can break your tooth within the crown.
 Be careful.
 Keep everything clean.

 Dental crowns are a great restorative and cosmetic option.
 They can help your tooth look and function as good as new.
-If you think that you could benefit from a dental crown, or just want to learn more, give our office a call at (614)-475-7228.
+If you think that you could benefit from a dental crown, or just want to learn more, contact us online, or give our office a call at (614)-475-7228.